 Haptics, or the sense of touch, is unique among the senses in that it is bilateral with two aspects rather than one.
-Devices that are touch-enabled by Tanvas can both provide and receive touch input.
-This two-way relationship between motion and force is at the heart of the technology.
+Surfaces that are touch-enabled by Tanvas can both provide and receive touch input.
+This two-way relationship between motion and force is at the heart of surface haptic technology.

-The secret sauce is how the technology modulates friction, the ability to both sense finger position and provide haptics simultaneously, the ultra-low latency of sensing to produce haptic response with zero perceived lag, and the haptic waveforms that produce life-like effects.
+What makes this innovation unique is how the technology modulates friction, the ability to both sense finger position and provide haptics simultaneously, and the haptic renderings that produce life-like effects.

 "Today's interaction is mostly built for the eyes, so it's pretty hard for people to imagine how it could be used.
 Once we get there, I don't think we'll ever want to go back to a world where we can only see."

 Hong Tan, Electrical and Computer Engineering Professor at Purdue University.